DCA55 - Frequently Asked Questions (FAQs)

 us.
 It's a very low cost process.
 Click

-is the latest version of the Atlas DCA?
+is the latest version of the Atlas DCA55?

-can't the DCA analyse triacs or thyristors that need
+can't the DCA55 analyse triacs or thyristors that need

 higher currents than 5mA?

-test currents of the Atlas DCA are deliberately kept
+test currents of the Atlas DCA55 are deliberately kept

 below 5mA to avoid damage to any potentially random